gruntwork-io/docs/docs/2.0/docs/accountfactory/tutorials/remove-account.md

 1. [Cleanup Infrastructure Code](#1-cleanup-infrastructure-code) and modify OpenTofu/Terraform state for the Control Tower module.
 1. [Close Account with Clickops](#2-close-the-accounts-in-aws-organizations)

 We recommend using ClickOps to close accounts instead of Gruntwork Pipelines.
-While removing the account through Pipelines by deleting the account request file often works, the AWS Service Catalog used to interact with Control Tower is unreliable (see [issue](https://github.com/hashicorp/terraform-provider-aws/issues/31705)) and frequently generates errors that require multiple retries.
+Removing the account through Pipelines by deleting the account request file often fails due to the unreliable AWS Service Catalog used with Control Tower (see [issue](https://github.com/hashicorp/terraform-provider-aws/issues/31705)), which frequently requires multiple retries.
 This procedure addresses those reliability issues.

 ### 1. Clean up infrastructure code